|Disney's Hollywood Studios|

 On January 1, 2008 the park was renamed to Disney's Hollywood Studios.
 In 2007/2008 the parks attractions were reorganized a bit and the areas of the park were redrawn slightly and some boundaries changed.
 Gone was the familar term of Backlot and added was the Pixar Place.

 On April 2, 2016 Lights, Motors Action and the Streets of America closed as construction on the next phase of the park gets underway.
-This will bring Toy Story Playland as well as a Star Wars Themed Land to the park.
+This will bring Toy Story Playland as well as a Star Wars: Galaxy's Edge to the park.

 |Geek's Thoughts & Suggestions|

 The Disney Studios is the smallest theme park at WDW and has a little something for just about everyone.
 Ranging from found memories of Hollywood's by gone era, to the screams of Rock 'n' Roller Coaster, to Playhouse Disney Live on Stage to Beauty and the Beast Live on Stage.

 My favorite part of this park is just walking around and taking in the plusses the imagineers have put in.
 Living in Los Angeles for the past 20+ years has made many of the names, places, and sites depicted in the park mean something, I wish the real LA places were as good as the Disney re-creations.

 I would highly recommend taking advantage of Disney's Fastpass system for the thrill attractions and other popular attractions and take in the shows and other attractions during the wiat time.